More stories

 Scotland have made their decision ahead of their opener against Czech Republic

-Scotland stars originally said that would NOT be taking a knee prior to their Euro 2020 matches.
+Scotland stars originally said they would NOT be taking a knee prior to their Euro 2020 matches.

-The Scottish FA have confirmed they will continue to promote an anti-racist message by standing before matches.
+The Scottish FA confirmed they will continue to promote an anti-racist message by standing before matches.

-But just a day later, they confirmed that they WILL in their match against England.
+But just a day later, they decided to do so in their match against England only.

 Scotland skipper Andy Robertson said: “It is important we continue to tackle the issue of racism and raise awareness of the need to change people’s mindsets but also their behaviours.